 This is an advanced graduate program in Montessori Education.
-It offers credentialed Montessori teachers advanced preparation for a career in Montessori education as a classroom teacher, or as a specialist in Montessori teacher preparation.
-It is a laddered program, offering integrated tiers at the levels of the Advanced Graduate Certificate, Education Specialist, and the Doctor of Education.
-It also allows for concentration in Instructional Leadership or Leadership in Teacher Preparation.
+This program enhances educator preparation to work in Montessori public, private, and charter schools and other educational organizations.
+It is a laddered program, offering integrated tiers at the levels of Advanced Graduate Certificate (18 credits), a Specialist in Education Degree (Ed.S.) and as the terminal degree, the Doctor of Education degree (Ed.D.) in Montessori Education from Sarasota University.
+It also provides a choice of concentration: Instructional Leadership or Leadership in Teacher Education.
 The program has an innovative, learner-centered curriculum focused on preparing students to ethically lead and influence within the profession of education.
+This program enhances educator preparation to work in Montessori public, private, and charter schools.
+Graduates receive an Advanced Graduate Certificate (18 credits), a Specialist in Education Degree (Ed.S.) and as the terminal degree, the Doctor of Education degree (Ed.D.) in Montessori Education from Sarasota University